brandonkhor/cse15l-lab-reports/lab3.md

 ![Image](iname2.png)

 Another useful feature is the use of `"*(specified substring)*"`, which outputs everything that contains the specified substring.
 Pairing this with `find -iname` allows us to find all files that contain the substring, in this case "com", while remaining case-insensitive.
-Using `find -iname` with the wildcard will be useful when the user is searching for a file name with a keyword without worrying about capitilization/
+Using `find -iname` with the wildcard will be useful when the user is searching for a file name with a keyword without worrying about capitilization.

 Source: [Link](https://www.redhat.com/sysadmin/linux-find-command)